 skeletal observation in any of the dose groups up to 30 mg a.i./kg

 bw/day.
-Under the study conditions, the rabbit NOAEL for maternal
+Under the study conditions, the NOAEL for maternal toxicity and

-embryo-foetal development was considered to be 30 mg a.i./kg bw/day
+embryo-foetal development was established at 3 and 30 mg a.i./kg bw/day

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.